shareloqs/MPSDynamics/docs/src/convergence.md

 ## Common pitfalls

 ### Hard cut-off in the spectral density function
 The cutoff frequency $\omega_c$ in the spectral density function has to be selected in order to incorporate all of the relevant frequencies.
 It is to be noted that, for spectral densities belonging to the Szegö class[^chin_exact_2010], the cutoff frenquency $\omega_c$ also determines the asymptotic values to which the chain coefficients converge [^woods_mappings_2014].
 Therefore, if we want to reach translational invariance (converged values) in the chain coefficients, then we need to specify a cutoff.
-To avoid ringing effects, it is a good choice to select a spectral density function that approaches zero before the cutoff frequency.
+To avoid boundary effects, it is a good choice to select cutoff frequency such that the frequency range covers well the different frequencies of the system.

 ## References